Start planning your trip

 (Adults) High school students and above 850 yen (Children) Elementary and junior high school students 300 yen

-12:30 Jyosaien Cherry Blossom Alley
+12:30 Johsaien Cherry Blossom Alley

-At Josaien Sakura-no-koji, you can find restaurants serving local cuisine such as horse sashimi and Akagyu beef, as well as souvenirs from all over Kumamoto Prefecture.
+At Johsaien Sakura-no-koji, you can find restaurants serving local cuisine such as horse sashimi and Akagyu beef, as well as souvenirs from all over Kumamoto Prefecture.
 You can also sample Amakusa sea urchin croquettes and B-grade gourmet salad chikuwa, so you can find a meal that suits your style.

 Noodle shop Yamamura